t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 It also explains the role of the various components involved both during the setup and at run-time, and how they interact.

-While NVIDIA specific information is used, the content remains as general as possible, this is a Kubernetes gift.
+While NVIDIA specific information is used, the content remains as general as possible.

 This is a domain where technology evolves rather quick, so this article could become partly outdated more quickly than others.